MareoRaft/notes/emacs.md

 C-x TAB --> indent-rigidly. allows you to left/right shift all highlighted text (newlines) with left, right, S-left, S-right

 M-x describe-key --> show what a certain keycut does

+C-x C-f newfilename.txt RET C-x C-s --> Creates a new buffer and then saves it as a file.